-Le Temps d’une Pause – Books, coffee and concept store
+Le Temps d’une Pause – Reading café and concept store

-Le Temps d’une pause is located right in the heart of Mulhouse city centre.
-It is one of my favourite cafes in Alsace.
-Yes, it’s true that there are lots of good cafés in Strasbourg and in Colmar, but this one is still my all-time favourite.
-Tea room, café and store at the same time, it’s one of the cosiest spot that I know.
+Le Temps d’une pause, located in the heart of downtown Mulhouse, is one of my favorite cafés in Alsace.
+Yes, even if there are very good cafés in Strasbourg and Colmar, this one remains my favorite.
+Part tea room, part café, part boutique, it’s one of the coziest places I know.

-My great pleasure is to come here to work.
-I can spend long hours in one of the large couches, my computer on my lap, working away while sipping a good cup of Nunshen tea (the other option is to read the available magazines… It’s good too!).
-If couches are not your cup of tea – no pun intended -, there are also some tables for small and large groups.
+My great pleasure is to come and work here.
+I can spend long hours on one of the big comfy sofas, with my computer on my lap, working while sipping a few cups of good Nunshen tea (the other option being to read the magazines provided… Good too!).
+If sofas are not your thing, there are also tables that can accommodate small and large groups.

-The atmosphere is warm and the decoration, in a fairly eclectic style, is a success.
-The glass roof above the couches (my favourite spot, as you might have already guessed) brings in a beautiful light.
-The store corner overflows with pretty little creator objects.
+The atmosphere is warm and the decoration, in a rather eclectic style, is very successful.
+The glass roof above the sofas (my favorite place, you will have understood) allows a beautiful light.
+Finally, the store area is full of pretty little designer items.

-You will find on the menu, good coffees, teas, hot chocolates, fresh fruit juices, as well as a few pastries (they are not homemade, but they are fine).
+On the menu, good coffees, teas, hot chocolates, fresh fruit juices as well as some pastries (which are not homemade but correct).

-The welcome is warm and friendly and this is how you get the ideal spot to work / meet your friends / have a quiet break by yourself!
-As you might have understood, Le Temps d’une Pause is my absolute favourite!
+Add to this a friendly and smiling welcome and you have the ideal place to work / meet friends / enjoy a quiet break alone!
+In short, you will have understood, Le Temps d’une Pause is a favorite!

-- Good teas, coffees, chocolates and fruit juices
+- Good tea, coffee, chocolate and fruit juice

-- A lot of cute stuff in the store
+- Lots of nice things in the store

 - The pastries are not homemade.
-They are fine, but it’s nothing wonderful.
+They are okay but not wonderful.

-6€90 for an Americano and a slice of apricot cake.
+6€90 for a long coffee and a piece of apricot cake.

-You will find here the opening times for the café Le temps d’une pause.
+Here you will find the schedule of the café Le temps d’une pause.

 Café Mozart – Elegance and fine pastries

-Le Café Mozart is an institution in Mulhouse.
-Located on the first floor on Place de la Réunion, it’s a quiet and elegant tea room (it’s a bit cold to my taste), with a pretty view on the square and the church Saint-Etienne.
+The Café Mozart is an institution in Mulhouse.
+Located on the second floor on the Place de la Réunion, it’s a quiet and elegant tea room (although a little cold for my taste) that enjoys a nice view on the square and the Saint-Etienne temple.

-As for drinks, you will find on the menu, a very large selection of very good Damman teas, several homemade chocolate cakes, pressed fruit juices and of course coffees.
-You can also choose sodas, beers and wines: the Café Mozart is not only a café, but also a restaurant open for lunch.
+As for drinks, there is a wide choice of very good Damman teas, several homemade hot chocolates, pressed fruit juices and of course coffees.
+You can also drink soft drinks, beers and wines: the Mozart is not only a café but also a restaurant open at lunchtime.

-Even better, the Café Mozart is part of the kid-friendly spots of Mulhouse, as selected by my friend Tiphanya.
+Little more, Café Mozart is one of the kid-friendly addresses in Mulhouse selected by my friend Tiphanya.

 - Excellent fine pastries

-- The view on Place de la Réunion
+- View on the Place de la Réunion

 6€70 for a Dammann tea and a small raspberry charlotte.